graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 ### Parallel For

-One of the simplest parallel construct is one where we perform the same operation on an array of values and there is no dependencies between the operations.
+One of the simplest parallel constructs is where we perform the same operation on an array of values and with no dependencies between the operations.
 As a serial loop such an operation is just

 ```cpp
     for (size_t i=0; i<array_size; ++i) {